Herald Corporation: The Herald Business

 The Herald Business is the first daily economic newspaper ever established in Korean history.
 In 1952, the newspaper Jeil Shinbo was established, and in 1954, it was renamed to Industrial Economy Newspaper.
 In 1973, it was acquired by the Korea International Trade Association and became The Daily Naewoe Economic Newspaper.

 In 1973, The Korea Herald launched The Daily Naewoe Economic Newspaper which was later renamed Herald Business in 2003.
 The Herald Business is one of the nation's leading business news sources.
 The newspaper's primary focus is on administration and business, but also includes content on culture and entertainment as well.
 It is Korea's representative evening paper known for its unconventional editorials and stimulating subject matter.

 The online edition of the paper was established in 1999 and has shown exponential growth since as it currently boasts an average 15 million page views per day.
 Herald Business has successful transition from a hard copy newspaper to an online and mobile ‘visual content newspaper’ and have launched several sections with an in-depth analysis of the subject matter.
 These section includes Super Rich, a section focusing on the 0.01%, Real Food, a food magazine with a primary focus on vegan diet, Herald Pop, a focus on the entertainment industry, and HOOC, an innovative SNS media content.

 The Herald Business (USA)

 In 2005, The Herald Business (USA) was established to provide news to Koreans living in the United States.
 It provides important news content from The Herald Business and local news.
 Good Morning Media (publisher of The Herald Business (USA)) not only publishes newspapers, but regularly contributes to the Korean community by holding various events, such as forums and recitals.

 Herald Design

 In 2011 the Herald Design Forum was created.
 This forum shares world-changing designs and creative inspirations from all around the globe and has been a key design event in Korea.

 Herald Design Forum drew public attention through the participation of internationally renowned designers like Chris Bangle and Karim Rashid.

+Herald Muse

+Another media produced by Herald Corporation is Herald Muse, an entertainment platform focused on K-content.